m5stack/m5-docs/docs/en/hat/hat-thermal.md

 ## Description

-**THERMAL HAT**  is an M5StickC compatible thermal camera.
-Same as M5Unit THERMAL, this stickc HAT module Integrates MLX90640 which can be used to measure the surface temperature of an object and form a thermographic image by a temperature gradient composed of different surface temperatures.
-Now that it has a cover of a case of stickc HAT, you can pretty much move all the implementations to stickc-based controller, featured with tiny, low-cost and highly-productization.<br>
+**THERMAL HAT** is an M5StickC-compatible human infrared thermal imaging.
+Built-in **MLX90640** thermopile sensor that measures the surface temperature of an object and generates a thermal image through a temperature gradient formed by the surface temperature.
+Resolution is **32 x 24**)

-The MLX90640 Infrared (IR) sensor array combines high resolution and reliable operation in harsh environments, providing a cost-effective alternative to more expensive high-end thermal imaging cameras.
-Unlike the case of a microbolometer, the sensor does not require frequent recalibration, ensuring continuous monitoring and reducing system cost.<br>
+**MLX90640** Infrared (IR) sensor arrays offer high resolution and the ability to work reliably in harsh environments.
+Compared to expensive high-end thermal imaging cameras, Hat-Thermal is a cost-effective alternative.
+Relatively general Micro-bolometer, the advantage of this sensor is that it does not require frequent re-calibration, thus ensuring continuity of detection and reducing system maintenance costs.
+The field of view provides a wide-angle version (110 ° × 75 °).

-The field of view (FoV) option includes a standard 55° x 35° version and a wide angle version of 110° x 75°.
-This Unit is **110°×75° FoV**, also known as the BAA package.<br>

-Connect with M5StickC via GOIO 0/26 (I2C add: 0x33).<br><br><br><br>
+The I2C address is **0x33**.
+(GOIO 0/26)

 <img src="assets\img\product_pics\hat\thermal_hat\hat_thermal_04.jpg" width="50%" height="50%"> <br><br><br>